-Per-square foot energy cost savings for newly constructed buildings and alterations that are realized over the 15-year period of analysis will be presented in nominal dollars in the Final CASE Report in Appendix C. Energy cost savings in 2023 dollars will be presented in the sections below.
+Per-square foot energy cost savings for newly constructed buildings and alterations that are realized over the 15-year period of analysis are presented in nominal dollars in the Final CASE Report in Appendix C. Energy cost savings in 2023 present valued (PV) dollars are presented in Section 5.4.5 below in the cost effectiveness tables.
+The only benefit to the proposed measures is electricity cost savings.
+Therefore, the benefits presented in Section 5.4.5 are equivalent to the PV TDV electricity cost savings in PV 2023\$.

-The TDV methodology allows peak electricity savings to be valued more than electricity savings during non-peak periods.